-Re: Lodgement of financial accounts and statements - Pharmacy Guild of Australia, Western Australian Branch - year ended 30 June 2016 (FR2016/285)
+Re: - The Pharmacy Guild of Australia, Western Australian Branch - financial report for year ending 30 June 2017 (FR2017/231)

-I refer to the financial report for the year ended 30 June 2016 for the Pharmacy Guild of Australia, Western Australian Branch.
-The documents were lodged with the Fair Work Commission on 21 September 2016.
+I refer to the financial report of the Western Australian Branch of The Pharmacy Guild of Australia.
+The documents were lodged with the Registered Organisations Commission on 23 October 2017.

 The financial report has been filed.
 The financial report was filed based on a primary review.
-This involved examining whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and Reporting Guidelines have been complied with.
+This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note the financial report for the year ending 30 June 2017 may be subject to an advanced compliance review.1
+You are not required to take any further action in respect of the report lodged.
+Please note the financial report for the year ending 30 June 2018 may be subject to an advanced compliance review.